 The higher cremation fees are typically due to funeral home packages, including ceremonies, visitation, casket purchase or rental, and more.
 This is what can make direct cremation more affordable as many of these services are eliminated.

-Eirene's all-inclusive direct cremation fees are $2500 to $3000.
+Eirene's all-inclusive direct cremation fees start at $1900 and go up to $3000 for our witnessing package.
 See more cost information here.

 In general, cremation is viewed as a more sustainable option for the environment.
 Some people might call it "eco-friendly" compared to burials.
 This is because direct cremation uses fewer resources and is typically less labour intensive.
 However, aquamation is viewed as even more sustainable than flame cremation because it does not emit harmful greenhouse gases and uses less energy.

 A direct cremation can further reduce environmental impact.
 For example, forgoing embalming eliminates the use and burning of harmful chemicals used in the process.
 Moreover, families can choose to memorialize the deceased in a more sustainable way.
 For example, burying the ashes in a biodegradable urn with seeds or saplings is an excellent way to give back to the environment and still memorialize a loved one in a beautiful way.

 Whether you’re arranging for yourself or someone else, your peace of mind is our priority.